AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_environment/apply_color_grading.md

 	-	Save the file..

 ## Step 4.
-Import the color grading file into Stingray
+Import the color grading file

-1. In Stingray, import the adjusted *.dds* file you created as a new texture resource.
+1. In the interactive editor, import the adjusted *.dds* file you created as a new texture resource.
 See ~{ Import textures }~.

 1. Double-click the texture resource in the **Asset Browser** to launch the ~{ Texture Manager }~.